static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 If a relative path is used then it will be resolved under the root directory.
 Default `./50x.html`

 ### SERVER_FALLBACK_PAGE
 HTML file path that is used for `GET` requests when the requested path doesn't exist.
-The fallback page is served with a `200` status code, useful when using client routers (E.g `React Router`).
+The fallback page is served with a `200` status code, useful when using client routers (e.g. `React Router``).
 If the path is not specified or simply doesn't exist then this feature will not be active.

 ### SERVER_THREADS_MULTIPLIER
-The number of worker threads multiplier that'll be multiplied by the number of system CPUs using the formula: `worker threads = number of CPUs * n` where `n` is the value that changes here.
+The number of worker threads multiplier will be multiplied by the number of system CPUs using the formula: `worker threads = number of CPUs * n` where `n` is the value that changes here.
 When the multiplier value is 0 or 1 then the `number of CPUs` is used.
 The number of worker threads result should be a number between 1 and 32,768 though it is advised to keep this value on the smaller side.
 Default one thread per core.

 ### SERVER_MAX_BLOCKING_THREADS
 Maximum number of blocking threads.